Top 10 Amazing Temples in Bangkok

 Wat Arun

-The Wat Arun, also known as the Temple of the Dawn, is one of the most famous temples in Bangkok.
-It is located on the west side right of the river and is easily accessible by ferry from Tha Tien Pier.
-Even the boat tour to get there is an absolute highlight, and from the ferry you will have the opportunity to take some great temple pictures.
-The stunning white temple complex is adorned with shining mosaics of shells, glass and porcelain, which form charming floral patterns.
-Especially at night, when the lights are on, this temple looks really amazing.
+The Wat Arun or also known as the Temple of Dawn is probably one of the most beautiful and famous temples in Bangkok.
+This temple in Bangkok is known for its central tower Prang, which is about 79 meters high.
+It is located on the west side of the river and is easily accessible by boat from Tha Tien Pier.
+Just getting to the complex is an absolute highlight, and from the boat you have the opportunity to take some great pictures of the temple.
+The stunning white temple complex is decorated with gleaming mosaics of shells, glass, and porcelain that form enchanting floral patterns.
+This temple is especially beautiful at night as well.

 Wat Traimit (Golden Buddha Temple)

-Tip: Visiting the Golden Buddha Temple can easily be combined with a sightseeing tour in Bangkok Chinatown.
+Tip: A visit to the Golden Buddha Temple can be combined with a tour of Chinatown in Bangkok.

 Wat Saket (Golden Mount Temple)

-The Golden Mount Temple or Wat Saket is one of the oldest temples in the city and located on an artificial hill from where you have a fantastic view over the rooftops of downtown Bangkok.
-The temple is near Khao San Road and can even be reached by foot.
-Here you can relax and enjoy the unique ambience.
-Also, the way up over the 318 steps is something very special and so you will pass beautiful bells, Buddhas and also some bizarre statues.
-This temple is really worth a visit, and especially the terrace above is one of our favorite places in Bangkok.
+The Golden Mount Temple or Wat Saket is one of the oldest temple complexes in the city and is located on an artificially raised hill or mountain, you have a fantastic view far over the rooftops of downtown Bangkok.
+Here you can enjoy the unique ambience in peace and quiet.
+Already the ascent of the 318 steps is something special, passing beautiful bells and various, sometimes bizarre statues.
+This temple is especially worth seeing, and the terrace at the top is one of the most beautiful places in Bangkok.

 Wat Benchamabophit (Marble Temple)